How to Quickly Switch Between HKCU and HKLM Keys in Windows 11 Registry Editor

 What Happens When You Use This Shortcut?

 When you click the “Go to” option, you instantly jump to the same location in the other hive.
-This means you don’t have to manually search through folders again.
-You save time and stay organized when working with settings in both locations.
+This means you skip the manual folder search.
+You’ll save time and stay organized when working with settings in both places.

 Summary